 10-second Streetbees review

 Not a bad earning app.
 The tasks that you can complete from home are fairly simple and reasonably paid.
 However, better earnings come when you’re out and about.
 What lets it down is that some stories are rejected and it’s difficult to find out why.

 I’ll be honest, I’m not really sure how I signed up to be a member of Streetbees.
+I have joined some of the best mystery shopping sites over the years, but this one seemed to have passed me by.
 There I was, minding my own business, when I got an email to say that there were tasks available for me.
 I hadn’t downloaded the app, so I have to assume that I joined the waiting list one evening when I was drunk.

 Anyway, most sane people would ignore it and treat it as spam, but I decided to jump straight in.
 If I can smell money, I’m there!

 Complete cool stories for brands like Unilever, Vodafone, Loreal, Pepsi, Ferrero & Innocent.
 Just pick a story, answer the questions, and get paid.
 Simple.

 In short, they’re a market research company that pays you for your opinion or for completing small tasks.
 Companies are keen to know your interests, habits and thoughts and Streetbees is a unique way of collecting this data – all from an app on your phone.